mobile-dev-ufes/2023-2-proj-final-hush-hush-app/README.md

 To see your own profile, you just have to click in "profile icon" in menu at the bottom of any page when you're logged.

 ## 🚀 Technologies:
-* PHP, using Laravrel in API.
-To see more about, accesss: https://github.com/mobile-dev-ufes/2023-2-proj-final-hush-hush-api
+* PHP, using Laravel Framework to develop the API.
+To see more about, access: https://github.com/mobile-dev-ufes/2023-2-proj-final-hush-hush-api

 * Kotlin in android app.

 ## 💻 Instalation:
-To run the app, it's necessary to run the API, follows the docs at : https://github.com/mobile-dev-ufes/2023-2-proj-final-hush-hush-api
+To run the app, it's necessary to run the API, follows the docs at: https://github.com/mobile-dev-ufes/2023-2-proj-final-hush-hush-api

-Then, clone the current repository in your local machine and opppend it in android studio.
-Navigate to class Retrofit Client and change the ip to your ip in line 11:
+Then, clone the current repository in your local machine and open it in android studio.
+Navigate to class RetrofitClient and change the ip to your ip in line 11:

 ![img_2.png](img_2.png)